PsykeDady/TagSH/README.md

 ./TagSH/test.sh
 ```

 Press `Y` to run script and enter to end it.
-If all test passed, you can install safety the script, otherwise open ad issue to dedicated issue session!
+If all test passed, you can install safety the script, otherwise open ad issue to dedicated section on Github project!

 ## install
 ```bash